 What do I do when I am elected?

-- Review the Municipalities Act: This act regulates how municipalities are operated.
-You don’t have to know every part of the Act, but a good understanding will help in your role as an elected official.
+- The MGA regulates how municipalities are operated.
+A good understanding of the MGA will help in your role as an elected official.